mkayander/es-guard/README.md

 ### Browser Targets

-The `browsers` parameter uses the same format as Browserslist.
-If not specified, browsers will be automatically determined based on the ES target:
+The `browsers` parameter follows the Browserslist format.
+When not specified, browsers are automatically determined based on the ES target:

 - **ES2015/ES6**: `> 1%, last 2 versions, not dead, ie 11`
 - **ES2016-2017/ES7-8**: `> 1%, last 2 versions, not dead, not ie 11`
 - **ES2018-2019/ES9-10**: `> 1%, last 2 versions, not dead, not ie 11, not op_mini all`
 - **ES2020+/ES11+**: `> 1%, last 2 versions, not dead, not ie 11, not op_mini all, not android < 67`

-Custom browser targets examples:
+Custom browser target examples:

-- `> 1%, last 2 versions, not dead, ie 11` - Modern browsers + IE11
+- `> 1%, last 2 versions, not dead, ie 11` - Modern browsers with IE11 support
-- `> 0.5%, last 2 versions, Firefox ESR, not dead` - Broader support
+- `> 0.5%, last 2 versions, Firefox ESR, not dead` - Broader browser support
 - `defaults` - Default Browserslist targets
 - `last 1 version` - Latest version of each browser